 About Holiday Cacti

 The name "cactus" is a little misleading, as these plants are not related to the spiny, fleshy cacti we know and love.
-Instead, they are epiphytes, which means they nestle in the high branches of rainforest trees, taking their nutrition from pockets of decaying plant matter and adapting to the water shortages as rain quickly drains away.
+Instead, they are epiphytes, which means they nestle in the high branches of rainforest trees, obtaining nutrients from pockets of decaying plant matter and adapting to water shortages as rain quickly drains away.

 Many orchids and bromeliads are also epiphytes.
 This growth habit makes these plants more adapted to the drier conditions and filtered sunlight of the tropical tree canopy, which helps them live as houseplants in temperate climates.

 The blooms of Holiday Cacti come in many colors, including white, pink, red, purple, and salmon-orange.
-Older plants will have long, arching stems that make them well-suited to hanging baskets or plant stands.
+Older plants will have long, arching stems, making them well-suited for hanging baskets or plant stands.

 Calendar